Listen as audio

 Impedance relates to the resistance experienced by the audio signal that passes the headphones.
 The rating can be high or low depending on the headphones where low impedance can be catered to by using in-built amplifiers.
 However, higher rating devices need specialized amps to sound good.
 For example, a high impedance headphone won’t sound good on a smartphone as it doesn’t have an amplifier.

 Wired headphones generally perform better and are less pricey than their wireless counterparts.
-The problems of lag and longevity have been resolved somewhat, but thigh-quality wireless headphones will definitely cost more.
+The problems of lag and longevity have been resolved somewhat, but thigh-quality wireless headphones will cost more.

 There is no all-rounder when it comes to open-back headphones, or shall we say the way we listen to music doesn’t make the open-back headphones, a fan favorite.
 It is due to less bass, which most users find attractive on headphones, especially when listening to music.
 Thus, open-back headphones are not used for everyday tasks; however, Beyerdynamic headphones come close.

-The open-back headphones are more comfortable and have better soundstage.
+The open-back headphones are more comfortable and have a better soundstage.
 It means they allow gamers to be aware of their surroundings making these headphone types the most suitable option.

 We have discussed the ten best open-back headphones for gaming and how they will help enhance your gameplay.